malramsay64/phd-thesis/03_Glassy_Dynamics/molecular_relaxation.md

 has its first zero at an angular displacement of $\pi/2$, giving the relaxation quantity $\tau_{T2}$.

-![Rotational relaxation times compared with the rotational relaxations ](../Projects/Dynamics/figures/rotational_time.svg){width=80% #fig:rotational_time}
+![Rotational relaxation times calculated from averaging single molecule relaxations
+$\tau_{T4}$ compared to the rotational relaxations $\tau_2$.
+An estimate of the error for each quantity is displayed for each value, in all cases being smaller than the marker size.
+Both relaxations give similar results across the temperature range.
+](../Projects/Dynamics/figures/rotational_time.svg){width=80% #fig:rotational_time}

 A summary of the comparisons between each of the